neyaznafiz/neyaznafiz/README.md

  <div align="start">

  ### WHAT I AM WORKING ON NOW...!
- Currently, I'm working on an extension for Google Chrome called "Pixel Picker".
-This extension has several advantages, including the ability to pick any color from anywhere, inside the browser and outside also, meaning anywhere on your computer.
+ Currently, I'm working on a POS software called "Queue".
+This software has some amazing features for managing your business.

 </div>